rofeld/jobber/bash/README.md

 job.flow - example of script execution control file

-job_read.sh - execution of job.flow control file
+job_exec.sh - execution of job.flow control file

 job.flow syntax rules:

-the first line should be cmd=n (where n is the number of commands to execute); 1 - in a sequence, and greater the 1 - in parallel
+the first line should be cmd=n (where n is unique number for the script)

 cat job.flow